rpianezza/GenomeDelta/README.md

     git clone https://github.com/rpianezza/GenomeDelta.git
     conda env create -f set-env.yml

+Note that all of the dependencies needed to run GD are common bioinformatic tools and might be already installed on your machine, so creating a conda environment might not even be necessary.
+If you are having trouble in setting the conda environment, check the `set-env.yml` file to assess if all the dependencies are already installed on your machine, then manually install the missing ones.

 ### Linux

 Download the GD repository using git clone, then create the conda